Coppell Middle School North

 North has always been a high-performing campus overall.
 Our students are, for the most part, from high socioeconomic backgrounds.
 However, there were a couple burning questions that we needed to answer.
 First, some of our smaller or special populations were not being as successful and little was being done to address these needs due to the high overall success rate that overshadowed these areas of need.
 Second, we were still left wondering if our students were successful because of us or would they be successful despite us?
 We have truly amazing teachers - absolutely remarkable.
 But, if we were not being intentional about reflecting on our practice and using data to ensure learning, how could we ever truly answer these two questions?

 A "PLC light" model was put into place many years ago with the purpose of addressing the high number of failures each grading period (this was occurring despite high achievement on state assessments).
 Administration spent hours in team meetings, each grading period, discussing failures and how we could address the failures moving forward.
 We found that this structure allowed these discussions to focus on struggling learners, but that there was little focus on results.
 Additionally, conversations kept centering around characteristics of the struggling students that were believed to be unchangeable - such as lack of support at home.
 Struggling learners were performing poorly in the classroom, on state assessments, and on other district-created benchmarks and this population was quickly growing in size.
 This was a new phenomenon for the staff.

-The focus of the leadership team, in effort to reach these students, over the previous years had been on learner engagement - which did not bring forth the improvement for which we were striving.
+The focus of the leadership team, in an effort to reach these students, over the previous years had been on learner engagement - which did not bring forth the improvement for which we were striving.
 Addressing the real problem - why certain student groups were underperforming on our campus - became critical.